Photo Source: Pexels

-I want to do a quick post, and I apologize in advance if it’s kind of a rant. 🙂
+I want to do a quick post about Muslim converts and how we’re sometimes treated.
+I apologize in advance if it’s kind of a rant. 🙂

 There are a few things I really dislike about the way some Muslims treat Muslim converts.
 Grrrr.
 Oh, and the way we talk about converts generally starting with…

 I get it.
 Since we’re all born muslim (deliberate small “m”), when we accept Islam, we are really just “reverting” back to our natural state.
 Except not really!

 There is a difference when you consciously embrace Islam and become a Muslim, not just a muslim.
 But even if describing the process of “reverting” made sense to me, using the word “revert” still wouldn’t.

 So many times, people have to ask, “What’s a revert?”

 Other times, they take the meaning of the world literally.
 The other day there was a debate over whether or not a large number of prison “reverts” indicated Muslims were committing a lot of crimes and then shoring up their ties to Islam in prison!
 No!
 Jeez.
 Think of the implications!

 In reality, non-Muslims are converting, possibly getting a fresh start in life.
 I seriously doubt there would have been this confusion about what’s going on if the author had just used “convert” instead of “revert.”
 Why introduce unnecessary ambiguity?

 If we just use the word “convert,” you know what?
 It’s crystal clear.

 Can we strike the word “revert” from our lexicon?
 Now.
 Pretty please?!?